neverglade/nvim/README.md

 ```
 Integrations for popular plugins (e.g. `which-key`, `mason`, and `neotree`) are enabled by default.
 To disable this behaviour, set `default_integrations` to false.

+*A full list of integrations will be provided in the README soon, but for now one can view available integrations via `./lua/neverglade/groups/integrations/*.lua`*.

 ## Caveats
 This is the section where I temper expectations.
 I do, from the bottom of my heart, believe I have created a very good colour scheme.
 However!
 I am not a Neovim plugin author.
 This plugin was a learning process for me, cobbled together with the code of `everforest-nvim`. `catppuccin` and `rose-pine` as reference.
 If any experienced plugin authors take an interest in this theme, please feel free to call me stupid and wrong!

 ## Thanks
 A huge thanks to [sainnhe](https://github.com/sainnhe).
 His [Everforest](https://github.com/sainnhe/everforest) scheme for Vim was the direct inspiration for the entire Neverglade project.
 Some additional thanks to the maintainers of the [Catppuccin](https://github.com/catppuccin) theme.
 Their code was used extensively as a reference for theme plugin development and integrations.
 I also shamelessly ripped off their `README.md`.